wmax641/dns-blackhole-compiler/README.md

 Default with no options will pull from a preconfigured list of blacklist found from https://firebog.net/

-The output will then be placed into a file called `hosts.blackholed`
+The output will then be placed into a file called `hosts.blackholed` (default filename)
 ```
 $ python3 dns-blackhole-compiler.py
 ...